 Profile & Rankings

-Since 1846, Taylor University—a coeducational, non-denominational Christian liberal arts college—has stood by its belief that education and living should be built on faith.
-We challenge our students, faculty, and staff to fulfill Taylor’s mission of developing servant leaders marked with a passion to minister Christ’s redemptive love and truth to a world in need.
+Since 1846, Taylor University—a coeducational, nondenominational Christian liberal arts college—has stood by its belief that education and living should be built on faith.
+We challenge our students, faculty, and staff to fulfill Taylor’s mission of developing servant-leaders marked with a passion to minister Christ’s redemptive love, grace, and truth to a world in need.

 Taylor University is located on a 952-acre campus in Upland, Indiana—50 miles south of Fort Wayne and 70 miles north of Indianapolis.
-Click here for a map to campus.
+View maps and directions here.

 Traditional Undergraduate Enrollment

 - 1,798 students from 38 states and 26 foreign countries

 - 54% female, 46% male

 - 19% minority students

 - SAT Math 595 average